 On the other hand, real and accurate drug testing is quite expensive and most so called ‘natural bodybuilding’ organizations really don’t do it.
 Some even scare you by taking your urine, but then there is no testing happening.
 Try asking them for a dope test report, the only thing they would tell you is that there is nothing found in your report.

 Well then there are some amazing organizations which think all people are blind and they make a mockery out of the system, hand in hand with the government authorities.
 For e.g. in one of the top national bodybuilding competitions in the country, every year you have officials from NADA (National Anti-Doping Agency) present in the venue, during the competition.
 Well, I haven’t heard of anyone being caught so far under dope testing in that competition in last so many years.
-But my question to both the organizing committee and the NADA officials is, “is this some kind of a joke going on?”
-In a national bodybuilding competition, even the judges may be on dope, forget about the competitors (jokingly saying).
-Just check the pic from the last competition of a national event and tell me if these athletes even, from any angle look natural to you:

-This stupidity has continued for long.
 Also, I don’t know what is the problem is accepting a universal fact that bodybuilding is not without doping.
 If NADA officials really check the dope reports of these athletes, they would die of heart attack.
 The amount of variety of drugs these athletes use is inhumanly high.

 Coming back to the definition of ‘natural bodybuilding’ which is as vague as the competition itself.
 Some competitions allow the use of many substances like pro-hormones which are banned under WADA (World Anti-Doping Agency).
 Also, even if there is a drug testing, then the drugs are planned in a way that they don’t get detected at the time of competition, by using drugs which have a very short half-life.
 That can’t be done in Olympics, or other international championships, as the dope testing there is way to advanced and strict, and done randomly, multiple times an year, on any athlete, in any country.

-So, when in the strictest of drug testing environments, many athletes are able to hack the tests, by using new kind of performance enhancement substances and other designer drugs, then you think a lame natural bodybuilding competition, where there is hardly any money involved, a drug testing would be even be taken seriously.
 As I said before, Drug tests are very expensive to do and someone needs to pay for them.
 In this case, either the federation or the promoter of the competition would have to pay for this.
 Competitors would never do such a stupid thing, nor can you force them too, or your competition would be a flop show; and federation won’t spend the money, as they don’t gain much out of a competition as such to make any profits.

-You think such funny things happen in India only?
+You think such things happen in India only?
 No, it’s worldwide stupidity.
 For e.g. “Big Ramy” won the first ever amateur Olympia.
 This was a drug tested event.
 ‘Big Ramy” natural?
 Are we supposed to laugh?

 Dennis Wolf won his pro card in the 2005 IFBB World Championships, which was a drug tested event.
 This is how Dennis Wolf looked: